pigatron-industries/xen_octasource/README.md

 There are various modes which can be cycled through by pressing the mode switch.

-### Phased
+### 1 Phased

-Each output wave is phase shifted by 45 degrees.
+Each output wave is the same frequency but phase shifted by 45 degrees.

+### 2 Multiplied (NOT YET IMPLEMENTED)

+Each output is double the frequency of the previous output.

+### 3 Uncorrelated (NOT YET IMPLEMENTED)

+A range of frequency outputs that are uncorrelated to each other.

+## Extended Output (NOT YET IMPLEMENTED)

 ## Calibration